tarashia/PokeFarmQoL/README.md

 - ~~ISSUE 5 - **Shelter** - Delta Pokemon are not highlighted~~
 - ~~ISSUE 6 - **Public/Private Fields** - Nicknamed pokemon are not highlighted correctly~~
 - ~~ISSUE 7 - **All** - Script not working, but old script is working.
 Multiple users affected~~
-- ISSUE 8 - **Public/Private Fields** - parseFieldTooltip does not properly handle cases were the tooltip contains different information
 - ISSUE 9 - **All** - Script randomly stops working (May be related to TM Issue 477)

 # Open Suggestions